richmahn/en_ta/translate/figs-youformal/sub-title.md

-What are formal and informal "you"?
+What are formal and informal “you”?